kevcx2/shapeLM/README.md

 # shapeLM

 Parse and validate arbitrary LLM text into structured, typed data using JSON Schema.
-LLM providers have subtle differences in their native structured output implementations that are a pain to work around, and may have schema size limits.

-ShapeLM works with any LLM and any calling convention.
+Every LLM provider implements structured output differently — incompatible schema subsets, silent quirks, size limits.
+Instead of chasing each provider's constraints, ShapeLM skips structured output APIs entirely: send your schema to any model as plain text, then parse and validate the response.

+One schema.
+Any model.
+Any calling convention.

 ## Requirements